Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Theoretical Background

 \subsection{Density Functional Theory for spin polarized systems}

 \ac{DFT} has been a widely successful theory for the calculation of electronic structures in both molecules and materials\cite{Kohn1996}.
-The basic formalism of \ac{DFT} is given by the \ac{KS} equation\cite{PhysRev.140.A1133} (atomic units are used throughout)
+The basic formalism of \ac{DFT} is given by the \ac{KS} set of equations\cite{PhysRev.140.A1133} (atomic units are used throughout)

-where $\varepsilon_{\rm i}^{\rm KS}$ and $\psi_{\rm i}^{\rm KS}({\bf r})$ correspond to the \ac{KS} energy eigenvalues and eigenstates. $v_{\rm KS}({\bf r})$ is the \ac{KS} potential, a functional of the electron density given by the sum of three terms: the external potential due to the surrounding ions, the Hartree, and the exchange-correlation potentials and can be written as
+where \(\varepsilon_{i}^\text{KS}\) and \(\psi_{i}^\text{KS}({\bf r})\) correspond to the \ac{KS} energy eigenvalues and eigenstates.
+The index \(i=(n,{\bf k})\) corresponds to a combination of the band index \(n\) and {\bf k}-point index. \(v_\text{KS}({\bf r})\) is the \ac{KS} potential, a functional of the electron density given by the sum of three terms: the external potential due to the surrounding ions, the Hartree, and the \ac{XC} potentials:

-Eq.~(\ref{Eq:KSDFT}) and (\ref{Eq:KSpot}) cannot be directly applied to magnetic systems. \Ac{SDFT}\cite{vonBarth_1972} requires the extension of Eq.~(\ref{Eq:KSDFT}) for spin-polarized systems through the introduction of two dynamical variables: $n_\alpha({\bf r})$ with $\alpha=0,1$.
-These correspond to the spin-up and spin-down densities respectively.
-This is the so-called spin-unrestricted formulation of \ac{DFT}\cite{https://doi.org/10.1002/qua.24309}.
-The direction of spin polarization is arbitrary, but it is usually taken along the $z$ axis.
-In the presence of an external magnetic field \(b_{\rm ext}({\bf r})\), \ac{SDFT} yields the equation,
+Eq.~(\ref{eq:KSDFT}) and (\ref{eq:KSpot}) cannot be directly applied to magnetic systems. \Ac{SDFT}\cite{vonBarth_1972} requires the extension of Eq.~(\ref{eq:KSDFT}) for spin polarized systems through the introduction of a two-component field variable \(n_{\alpha=0,1}({\bf r})\) that corresponds to the spin-up and spin-down densities.
+This is the so-called \emph{spin-unrestricted formulation} of \ac{DFT}\cite{https://doi.org/10.1002/qua.24309}.
+The direction of the spin polarization is arbitrary, but it is usually taken along the \(z\)-axis.
+In the presence of an external magnetic field \(b_\text{ext}({\bf r})\) \ac{SDFT} yields, for each component $\alpha$, the equation

-Here, the two density components are obtained from $n_\alpha({\bf r})=\sum_i f_{i\alpha}|\psi_{i\alpha}^{\rm KS}({\bf r})|^2$, with $f_{i\alpha}$ indicating the state occupation. $\varepsilon_{i\alpha}^{\rm KS}$ are the \ac{KS} eigenvalues for the spin-up and down states. $\mu_{\rm B}$ is the Bohr magneton (1/2 in atomic units).
+Here, the two density components are obtained from \(n_\alpha({\bf r}) = \sum_i f_{i\alpha}|\psi_{i\alpha}^\text{KS}({\bf r})|^2\), with \(f_{i\alpha}\) indicating the state occupation. \(\varepsilon_{i\alpha}^\text{KS}\) are the \ac{KS} eigenvalues for the spin-up and down states. \(\mu_\text{B}\) is the Bohr magneton (\(1/2\) in atomic units).

-Eq.~(\ref{Eq:SDFT}) is usually expressed in terms of the total charge density $n({\bf r})=n_0({\bf r})+n_1({\bf r})$, and the spin density along the quantization axis of the system, $m({\bf r})=n_0({\bf r}) - n_1({\bf r})$.
+Eq.~(\ref{eq:SDFT}) is usually expressed in terms of the total charge density $n({\bf r})=n_0({\bf r})+n_1({\bf r})$, and the spin density along the quantization axis of the system, $m({\bf r})=n_0({\bf r}) - n_1({\bf r})$.
 This results in

-By using this new set of variables, the \ac{KS} Hamiltonian can then be expressed in the spin space as a $2\times 2$ matrix.
+By using this new set of variables, the \ac{KS} Hamiltonian can then be expressed in the spin space as a \(2\times 2\) matrix.